jahoobas1/Fred-Lang/README.md

 editInst;Workspace;GameParts;Part;BrickColor;BrickColor.new('Bright_red')

 # USING STRINGS
-Using strings in J+ is different from Luau; since spaces are removed when running the command, all spaces are removed from a string as well.
+Using strings in Fred is different from Luau; since spaces are removed when running the command, all spaces are removed from a string as well.
 In order to have spaces in a string, you need to replace the spaces with underscores (_). <br>

 String: "Hello world!"
 Output: "Helloworld!" <br>